ggreen/rabbitmq-dotNet-showCase/README.md

 - Reduce Embed msg.
 Default is $4K in queue index.
 Recommended disable (0).
 - Limit RSA not used
 - If over 10K connections increase TCP buffer size (ex: sndbuf=8192, recbuf=8192)
+- Set max queue lenght limits when using federated queues on Disaster Recovery (DR) cluster
+  - When using federation set  overflow=drop-head (default) on DR cluster

 # Troubleshooting